HardikZala/HardikZala/README.md

 - 👋 Hi, I’m @HardikZala
 - 👀 I’m interested in using data to create creative business solutions
-- 🌱 I’m currently learning Python, SQL, C
+- 🌱 I’m currently learning Python, SQL,
 - 💞️ I’m looking to collaborate on data analysis projects
 - 📫 How to reach me hz6314@gmail.com